9.4. Internal Layout of XLOG Record

 3. The inserted tuple, with a few bytes removed.

-The xl_heap_insert structure contains the variables that identify the inserted tuple in the database cluster (i.e., the relfilenode of the table that contains this tuple, and the tuple’s tid), as well as a visibility flag of this tuple.
+The xl_heap_insert structure contains variables that identify the inserted tuple in the database cluster (the relfilenode of the table and the tuple’s TID) and a visibility flag for the tuple.

 typedef struct BlockIdData